lab2023/lab2023.com/source/posts/2014-12-02-5-farkli-sunum-ile-katki-sagladigimiz-ve-stant-sponsoru-oldugumuz-ozgur-web-teknolojileri-gunleri-2014-e-davetlisiniz.md

 #### Kerem Can Karakaş Salonu

-* 17:00-17:20 - Design Processes and Resources for Successful Web Applications – Clara Isabel Pantoja Munoz – Kamila Gareeva (Kısa Bildiri)
+* 17:00-17:20 - Design Processes and Resources for Successful Web Applications – Clara Isabel Pantoja Muñoz – Kamila Gareeva (Kısa Bildiri)
-* 17:20-17:25 - All you have to know about cc (creative commons) – Clara Isabel Pantoja Munoz (Hızlı Konuşma)
+* 17:20-17:25 - All you have to know about cc (creative commons) – Clara Isabel Pantoja Muñoz (Hızlı Konuşma)
 * 17:25-17:30 - Animation techniques and principles to make your web applications or designs more attractive. – Kamila Gareeva (Hızlı Konuşma)

 #### Dennis Ritchie Salonu